VladCuciureanu/Toothpick/README.md

 ## Getting Started

-Visit this extension's [store page](https://www.raycast.com/vladinski/bluetooth) to get started.
+Visit this extension's [store page](https://www.raycast.com/vladinski/bluetooth) to get started.<br/>
 After installing, follow the instructions on screen, and you should be good to go!

 ## Feedback